osiris-indoor/osiris-indoor.github.io/_posts/2016-4-14-Using-Leaflet-to-draw-your-building-in-a-Smart-City-project.markdown

 ## Uploading the map

-Here we are going to use the same map and procedure we [described][map-uploading]{:target="_blank"} in the documentation.
-You are supposed to have Osiris installed and running correctly, if not follow this [instructions][build-instructions]{:target="_blank"}.
+Here the same map and procedure described in the documentation will be used.
+It is supposed the Osiris installation and running correctly.
+Otherwise, follow this [instructions][build-instructions]{:target="_blank"}.

 Get the example map from the [sample maps repository][sample-map]{:target="_blank"} and use the import command to upload it.
-Remember that the first parameter is your api_key ("Aachen" in this case) and it will be used in the API calls.
+Remember that the first parameter is your api_key ("Aachen" in this case) and it will be used for the API calls.

 {% highlight sh %}
 sudo ./import_map.sh Aachen /path_to_my_map/map.osm